justinww04/social-app/README.md

 5/1/2026
 - started working on "the wall" which is the fyp, being able to switch from looking at all posts vs posts from just friends

+5/2/2026
+-working on the wall